ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_android.md

 ## Step 1 - Installing the Citrix Workspace Application

 To begin with, on your Android device, navigate to and open the Google Play store.
-Once complete, use the application search bar to look for `“Citrix Workspace”`.
+Once complete, use the application search bar to look for `"Citrix Workspace"`.
 When found, please refer to **_image 1 included below_** to ensure it is the correct application.
 Once confirmed, proceed to install the application by tapping the green install button.

 ![Image 1: Google Play Store download page](files/Downloads_page.png "Image 1: Google Play Store download page")